tylertian123/pyryver/docs/intro.rst

 you want to declare these callbacks without having obtained the `pyryver.ryver_ws.RyverWS` instance yet), and secondly that the realtime API starts as soon as it is created. `pyryver.ryver_ws.RyverWS.run_forever()` is a helper that will run until something calls `pyryver.ryver_ws.RyverWS.close()`, which can be called from within event callbacks safely.

-The contents of the ``msg`` parameter passed to our callback is currently just the raw JSON message from the Ryver WebSocket system. (documentation as to the fields present are available TODO) In the ``chat`` message, there are two fields our "bot" needs to care about: "to", which specifies which chat the message was posted in, and "text", which is the content of the message. "from" refers to the message's creator.
-Perhaps unintuitively, the "to" field should be referring to our user's chat, since we're looking at a private DM.
-For group chats, you'd expect the chat's ID here.
+The contents of the ``msg`` parameter passed to our callback is an object of type `pyryver.ws_data.WSChatMessageData` that contains information about the message.
+In the ``chat`` message, there are two fields our "bot" needs to care about: ``to_jid``, which specifies which chat the message was posted in, and ``text``, which is the content of the message. ``from_jid`` refers to the message's creator.
+Perhaps unintuitively, the ``to_jid`` field should be referring to our user's chat, since we're looking at a private DM.
+For group chats, you'd expect the chat's JID here.

+Notice how we're working with the chat's **JID** here, which is a string, as opposed to the regular ID, which is an integer.
-In fact, you would expect the chat's **JID** here, since the websocket system uses JIDs to refer to chats.
+This is because the websocket system uses JIDs to refer to chats.
 Using this information, we can complete our terrible little bot:

 .. note::
    The reason for the separate IDs is because the "ratatoskr" chat system appears to be built on XMPP, which uses these "JabberID"s to refer to users and groups.